heinten/Introduction-into-CFD/2-elbow/1-pre-processing.md

   * `interpolationSchemes` contains the discretizion of interpolating of values from cell centers to face centers.
 Using the central differencing scheme `linear` is the recommended choice.
   * `snGradSchemes` contains the discretization of wall-normal gradients.
 Similar to the laplacian schemes, a **correction** is employed for non-orthogonal meshes.

-> **Note:**
+> **Note**
 >
+> Two notes here:
-> The `default` entry simply states that all schemes of this mathematical type are discretized equally using the corresponding scheme.
+> - The `default` entry simply states that all schemes of this mathematical type are discretized equally using the corresponding scheme.
+> - The `bounded` keyword in front of the disrectization of the convective flux under `divSchemes` is required for improved stability in steady-state simulations.

 ## Viewing the mesh